Suppan/Humdrum-Analysis-of-370-Bach-Chorales/README.md

-The analysis via humdrum/terminal is focused on seven voice leading fields/topics:
+The analysis via humdrum/terminal is focused on voice leading and appearance of certain chords:

 1. Perfect/diminished fifth `res1 (a+b)`
 2. Hidden unison/fifth/octaves `res2 (a+b+c)`